Testicular Cancer Treatment in Los Angeles

 Potential Risks and Complications

-As with any surgical operation, there are potential risks and complications associated with the removal of retroperitoneal lymph nodes.
-It is safe for patients to have these lymph nodes removed, however, the surgical procedure itself has a minimal risk of the following:
+As with any surgical operation, there are potential risks and complications associated with RPLND.
+It is safe for patients to have these lymph nodes removed.
+However, the surgical procedure itself has a minimal risk of the following:

 - Wound infection